 Geelong sports podiatry & injuries

 Sports injuries to the feet and lower limbs are common as the foot absorbs a lot of force, which can lead to acute or chronic pain and conditions.
 At podiatry@belmont, our podiatrists are fully qualified and experienced in dealing with a range of sports related injuries.
-We use the latest technology, including gait analysis, to help with our diagnosis.
+We use the latest research including gait analysis, to help with our diagnosis.

 Common lower leg sports foot injury complaints we treat include: